slsa-framework/slsa-proposals/0007/README.md

 *   Status quo
     *   see [goals]
 *   Dissolve the SLSA Steering Committee in favor of steering from the SCI WG
+    *   Pro: simplified governance structure.
     *   Con: Strategy may be driven by those without deep familiarity with the project.
     *   Con: SLSA community may not feel an appropriate sense of ownership and autonomy.
 *   Merge the Core Maintainer and Steering Committee Member roles
-    *   Pro: simplified structure
+    *   Pro: simplified structure.
-        *   Counterpoint: the simplification does not result in too significant a savings
-    *   Con: prevents us from having Core Maintainers who are not SC Members or vice versa, which may be desirable
+    *   Con: prevents us from having Core Maintainers who are not SC Members or vice versa, which may be desirable.
-    *   Con: technically the two roles are distinct, even if the same individuals have typically performed them
+    *   Con: technically the two roles are distinct, even if the same individuals have typically performed them.

 <!-- References -->